dorukardahan/twitterapi-io-mcp/docs/endpoints/get_user_mention.md

 ## Description

-get tweet mentions by user screen name.Each page returns exactly 20 mentions.
+get tweet mentions by user screen name.
+Each page returns exactly 20 mentions.
 Use cursor for pagination.
 Order by mention time desc

 ## Example (curl)